History of Chemical Engineering at MIT

 All this time, Course X was still being taught within the Department of Chemistry.
 It wasn't until 1920 that a separate Department of Chemical Engineering was formed with Warren K. Lewis as its head.
 Three years later, Lewis, Walker, and William H. McAdams, together with some graduate students, developed Principles of Chemical Engineering, an influential textbook that quantified unit operations and thus gave engineers the tools to analyze chemical processes.

-In 1924, MIT became the first school to award Ph.D. degrees in chemical engineering.
+In 1907, MIT became the first school to award Ph.D. degrees in chemical engineering.
 Since that time, the Department of Chemical Engineering has led the nation in awarding graduate degrees.
-With approximately 6,000 living alumni, the Department's remarkable history is alive and continuing to make an impact in research labs, corporate R&D facilities, and universities around the world.
+With over 6,000 living alumni, the Department's remarkable history is alive and continuing to make an impact in research labs, corporate R&D facilities, and universities around the world.